onflow/docs/docs/evm/ethereum-vs-flow-evm.md

 - Minimizing breaking changes to the Cadence ecosystem, software and tools
 - Maximum composability across environments: Allowing atomic and smooth interaction between EVM and Cadence environments.

-Let's look at some aspects of design to gain a better understanding:

-### EVM - a smart contract in Cadence
+### EVM - A Smart Contract In Cadence

 To satisfy the design goals and thanks to the extensibility properties of the Cadence runtime, EVM on Flow is designed as a higher-level environment incorporated as a smart contract deployed to Cadence.
 This smart contract is not owned by anyone and has its own storage space, allows Cadence to query, and is updated through EVM transactions.
 EVM transactions can be wrapped inside Cadence transactions and passed to the EVM contract for execution.
 The artifacts of EVM transaction execution (e.g. receipts and logs) are emitted as special Cadence events (TransactionExecuted, BlockExecuted) and available to the upstream process (Flow transaction) to enable atomic operations.

 The EVM environment has its own concept of blocks, and a single Flow block can include several EVM blocks (a one-to-many relationship).
 Note that since EVM blocks are formed on-chain and Flow provides fast finality, as long as the user of these events waits for Flow block finality, it doesn’t have to worry about EVM block forks, uncle chains, and other consensus-related problems on Ethereum.

-### No shared memory
+### No Shared Memory Design

 The interaction between two environments is through atomic calls and none of the environments has access to the raw memory of the other.
 This maintains the security properties of each environment.
 Cadence can submit transactions to the EVM environment and EVM transactions can make calls to a special precompiled contract called Cadence Arch.
+You can read more about this in the Precompiled section.

-### No new native token
+### No New Native Token

 EVM on Flow uses the same native token as Cadence (FLOW token).
 No new token is minted at the genesis block of EVM and all the tokens have to be bridged over from the Cadence side into the EVM side.
 To facilitate this a native bridge is provided by the EVM contract.

-### EVM equivalency
+### EVM Equivalency

-Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates (e.g. Execution layer changes planned for the Ethereum Prague update).
+Under the hood, EVM on Flow uses [the standard EVM implementation](https://github.com/ethereum/go-ethereum) and regularly applies updates through Flow’s height-coordinated updates (e.g. Execution layer changes planned for the Ethereuma Prague update).
 This means anything that can run on Ethereum after the Cancun upgrade can run on Flow EVM.
 This means many useful EIPs such as [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014), [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559), [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844), [EIP-5656](https://eips.ethereum.org/EIPS/eip-5656), [EIP-6780](https://eips.ethereum.org/EIPS/eip-6780), … are supported automatically.

 Yet a small set of differences between EVM on Flow and Ethereum might be seen (mostly of the nature of extension) for two reasons: